 I am a choreographer, performer, teacher, and researcher.
 I was fortunate to start dancing when I was 7 years old in my birthplace of Tegucigalpa, Honduras, where I took ballet and modern dance classes with teachers Judith Burwell, Roberto Silva, and Claudia Zelaya, among others.

-I taught contemporary dance and experiential anatomy classes at Centro Cultural Los Talleres in Mexico City for three years, and contact improvisation and dance based on Body-Mind Centering@ principles at Counterpulse, the Performatica Festival at the University of the Americas in Puebla-Mexico, the Department of Arts at the National Autonomous University of Honduras, and the Center for Dance and Movement Research at the University Rafael Landivar in Guatemala.
+I have taught contemporary dance (Limon technique) and experiential anatomy classes at Centro Cultural Los Talleres in Mexico City for four years, and contact improvisation and dance based on Body-Mind Centering principles at Counterpulse, the West Coast Contact improvisation Jam in Berkeley, the Performatica Festival at the University of the Americas in Puebla-Mexico, the Department of Arts at the National Autonomous University of Honduras, and the Center for Dance and Movement Research at the University Rafael Landivar in Guatemala.

 For four years, I taught regular dance classes based on somatic principles to women who were recovering from drug abuse and domestic violence through the non-profit organization Purple Moon Dance Project based in San Francisco.
-I taught a weekly chair yoga class for seniors at the Bernal Heights Neighborhood Center in 2012.
 I have also led workshops on body awareness and improvement of balance for elders.
-Since 2012 I teach bi-lingual weekly classes to improve coordination, strength, and balance for elders at Bethany Senior Housing Center and the 30Street Senior Center through the program Always Active in San Francisco.
-I also teach a bi-monthly only Spanish class at Mercy Housing Notre Dame Plaza for their residents.
+Since 2012, I teach bi-lingual weekly classes to improve coordination, strength, and balance for elders through the program Always Active in San Francisco, and since January 2018 I became a staff member for the Always Active Program at Onlok.

-I am a general physician, and I hold a M.S. degree in Population and Health from Universidad Autonoma Metropolitana in Mexico.
+I hold a first professional degree in Medicine and a M.S. degree in Population and Health from Universidad Autonoma Metropolitana in Mexico.
 Moreover, I have developed a career as a researcher in reproductive health.
 My professional training in research informs my somatic practice and teaching.